mmesereau/stock_ml/README.md

 1/10 Update:
 I have wrapped the application in the initial Django framework.
 I will be using this to process incoming HTTP requests and communicate with the SQL database that has been set up.
 I have collected the CSV data for all S&P 500 companies (and added them to the .gitignore file to limit the size of the git commits) and also added the companies to the database, with fields "name", "ticker" and "industry".
 I also now have the framework to turn this into a web-based application if I desire to do so down the line.

+1/11 Update:
+I wrote an API endpoint that runs through 100 randomized models for each company and stores the model parameters, training R^2 and testing R^2.
+An average model takes about 10 seconds to train, but I'm doing 100 test models for 500 companies, which comes out to 500,000 seconds or 5.8 days.
+This is highly impractical.
+My new approach will be to identify successful models using randomized parameters and R^2 measurements, then persist one model per company using the pickle tool.

+1/11 Update (II):
+I wrote the endpoint described above and edited the existing MLP regressor to then pickle the best model that the function makes.
+I also wrote the update_csv endpoint, which will find any dates within the last 100 trading days and add them to the csv files.
+The update_csv endpoint will be part of my overnight process.
+Tomorrow, I will create models for every company, as right now I only have a model for one.